Out of life's school of war: What does not destroy me, makes me stronger.

 I have also asked myself, another important question.
 A question that ultimately yielded sleepless nights, anxiety, and the inability to fully grasp the immediate time and space, around me.
 “Was it worth doing it?”
 It seemed to me that time, that whenever I think about it, I open Pandora’s box.
 And somehow, I always convinced myself to open it, to see it for myself.
 I was very curious to know, what was in it, despite admonitions to my own self.
 Another curious soul, gave his two cents, advising me that that was the wrong question to ask.
 That I should seek for the correct answer, myself, as if trying to find my own way back home.

 At one point, someone knocked on my door—it was regret.
 Despite his seemingly pitiful state, I declined to let him in, no matter how persistent he was.
-I knew that the moment I let him in, he’d feel immediately welcome for himself, and feel comfortable around the place, as if it was his, in the first place.
+I knew that the moment I let him in, he’d feel immediately welcome for himself, and feel comfortable around the place, as if it was his.
 Every time he knocked on my door, he asked if he was welcome.
 I boldly said “No.”, every single time.
 I would have told myself that had I not done it, I would have not experienced the pain.
 This is wrong in many ways, because had I not done it, I wouldn’t be there in the first place, to ask that question.
 The ability to ask that question was a testimony to the experience.
 Hindsight is 20/20.

 I have frequently heard the phrase “You shouldn’t have given your everything.”
 That may have worked for them.
 That may have worked for their methods, but definitely not for me.
 Why?
 Because you won’t be able to explore your own limits if you are the one yourself who will put the limits, before you even explore.
 If you don’t strive hard enough, you won’t get anywhere.
 You’ll be stuck in the same place, forever.
 If you won’t give it your best shot for every chance that you get, your actions will easily fall in the category of mediocrity.
 If something is worth doing, it is worth doing it well.